-Imagine you’re wading out into the ocean with a snorkeling mask on your face, the sun beating down on your back.
-As you slip under the Caribbean waters and open your eyes, eager to catch your first glimpse of tropical fish or colorful coral, you come face to face with a tiny, transparent mass of tentacles a few feet away.
-You’ve stumbled on a jellyfish, and while they’re beautiful, they can also be dangerous!
+Imagine that you’re wading out into the ocean with a snorkeling mask on your face, the sun beating down on your back.
+As you slip under the Caribbean waters and open your eyes, eager to catch your first glimpse of tropical fish or colorful coral, you come face to face with a tiny, transparent mass of tentacles just a few feet away.
+You’ve stumbled onto a jellyfish, and while they’re beautiful, they can also be dangerous!
 You slowly wade backwards through the water, hoping that the jellyfish won’t spot you and make any aggressive moves in your direction.

-When talking about jellyfish anatomy, the conversation is actually quite brief.
-In comparison to the vast majority of animals that we are familiar with, jellyfish are incredibly simple.
+When talking about jellyfish anatomy, the conversation is usually quite brief.
+In comparison to the vast majority of animals that we are familiar with, jellyfish are quite simple.
 Jellyfish lack a brain, a heart or bones, as well as every other critical organ that we cherish as human beings.

 Do Jellyfish Have Eyes?

 When we think of eyes, it is natural to picture them as structures similar to our own, but the variety of eye and sight-providing organs in nature is immense.
-There remains an intense debate over whether eyes developed once or multiple times in the evolutionary tree of life on Earth.
+There remains an intense debate over whether eyes developed once or multiple times throughout the evolutionary tree of life on Earth.
 The consensus is that some sort of light-detecting mechanism was present in an early ancestor of sighted animals, and the diversity of how that genetic programming developed remains a source of fascination for researchers.